Linq High Roller Ferris Wheel – 2023 Ticket Prices & Hours

 The anytime (night) ticket costs a total of $100 (after fees) for the entire family on the Linq’s site.
 This allows you to ride once anytime from open to closing.

 Ticket prices for the Ferris Wheel are comparable to those of the London Eye, which is the 443 foot Ferris Wheel set on the banks of the River Thames in England’s capital.

 At 550 feet tall, the High Roller tops a Ferris Wheel in Singapore by nine feet.
 In case you’re wondering, an “observation wheel” and Ferris Wheel are the same thing, however Caesars Entertainment prefers to call the High Roller an observation wheel.

 Although just a baby, the observation wheel has already become a Las Vegas landmark, visible from nearly all parts of the center Strip.
 It has forever changed the already incredible Sin-City skyline.

-The High Roller is set about 1,200 feet from the Strip, in-between the Flamingo Hotel and Casino, and the Quad Resort.
-It’s the centerpiece of Caesars Entertainment’s $550 million Linq Project – a restaurant/shopping/entertainment complex that has 300,000 square feet of retail space, all set on prime space right on the Las Vegas Strip.
+- It’s the centerpiece of Caesars Entertainment’s $550 million Linq Project – a restaurant/shopping/entertainment complex that has 300,000 square feet of retail space, all set on prime space right on the Las Vegas Strip.
 Coincidentally perhaps, the number 550 represents both the cost of the Linq project, and the High Roller’s height in feet.

-Ground-breaking for the observation wheel portion of the project began in February of 2012.
-With the wheel and foundational structures in place, (the wheel was completed in late October of 2013), the cabins, or “pods” began being affixed to the High Roller in November of 2013.
+- Ground-breaking for the observation wheel portion of the project began in February of 2012.
+With the wheel and foundation structures in place, (the wheel was completed in late October of 2013), the cabins, or “pods” began being affixed to the High Roller in November of 2013.
 The final cabin was attached on December 2nd, 2013.